Financial Administration Support

 Additional College support:

 1.)
 Exploratory Research Projects – Applications will be accepted three times a year: July 15, November 15, and April 1 for the project start date to coincide with the next semester boundary.
-A budget template for these projects is available here.

 2.)
 Pursuit Development Funds – This program is focused on providing the resources needed to write compelling proposals.
 Opportunities for multi-investigator teams, new research directions, or large proposals are more likely to need the support provided by this program.
 Application deadline is the first business day of every month.